Takamaki069/darkos-es-art-book-next-4x3/README.md

 ## Introduction

-The original theme by mute-key this is based on was awesome but I found it started to lack systems under dArkOS and the original repo was locked, so I opted to fork it and push some updates as I do them on my own fork!
+The original theme by mute-key this is based on was awesome but I found it started to lack systems under dArkOS and the original repo I was unable to contribute too, so I opted to fork it and push some updates as I do them on my own fork!
 I will continue to update this page and the theme when I get time but cc licence and credits are already in place as per the source I forked from!

+Please note: this is focused on [dArkOSRE](https://github.com/southoz/dArkOSRE-R36) for the R36S, but SHOULD work on any dArkOS system!

 ## Preview